Todd Rokita: 2014

 Rokita won the Republican nomination in 2014 with 71% of the vote.
 He won the general election with 67% of the vote over John Dale, a teacher at Western Boone High School.

 2016

 Rokita won the Republican nomination in 2016 with 60% of the vote.
 In the general election, he faced John Dale in a rematch from 2014.
 Rokita was reelected with 65% of the vote to Dale's 30%.
 Libertarian Steven M. Mayoras received 5%.

 2018

 On August 8, 2017, Rokita announced his intention to vacate his house seat, and run for the U.S. Senate in 2018 against Democratic incumbent Joe Donnelly.
 He lost the Republican primary election to Mike Braun, coming in second with 30% of the vote.

 2020

 On July 10, 2020, Rokita defeated incumbent Indiana Attorney General Curtis Hill during the Indiana Republican Party Convention.
 Rokita went on to win the November general election, securing 58.34% of the vote.

+2024

+On February 21, 2024, Rokita announced that he would seek reelection to a second term as Indiana Attorney General.
+Rokita went on to win the November general election, securing 58.83% of the vote.